opencredo/venafi-vault-wizard/README.md

 Once this runs successfully, you can test it as follows:

 ```
+$ ./bin/vvw
-$  ./bin/vvw                                                                                                                  VVW is a wizard to automate the installation and verification of Venafi PKI plugins for HashiCorp Vault.
+VVW is a wizard to automate the installation and verification of Venafi PKI plugins for HashiCorp Vault.

 Usage:
   vvw [command]

 Available Commands:
   apply           Applies desired state as specified in config file
+  generate-config Generates config file based on asking questions
   help            Help about any command

 Flags:
   -f, --configFile string   Path to config file to use to configure Venafi Vault plugin (default "vvw_config.hcl")